Esshahn/acme-assembly-vscode-template/README.md

 "type": "shell"
 ````

-This means that the following command will be executed using the shell (terminal command).
-Don't change this.
+This means that the following command will be executed using the shell (terminal command). __Don't change this__.

 ## The Command instruction